adm244/AC-StartupCrashFix/README.md

 Work-in-progress, so only supports DX10 1.02 version from GOG.

+### Method 2: patch executable
+Instead of dealing with command-line options and proxy-dlls you can just patch an executable to always set "/notracking" option.

+- 'Patches/DX9_102_nostartupvideos.1337':
+This patch modifies an stub (empty) function in Engine::Init to set "/notracking" option.
+- 'Patches/DX10_102_nostartupvideos.1337':
+This is the same patch as previous one, but for DX10 version.

+#### Bonus
+- 'Patches/DX9_102_nostartupvideos.1337':
+This patch changes a conditional jump to uncoditional so that game skips playing startup videos.
+- 'Patches/DX10_102_nostartupvideos.1337':
+This is the same patch as previous one, but for DX10 version.

 ## License
 This is free and unencumbered software released into the **public domain**.